SEI-R-4-26/Installfest_Mac/README.md

 ### Zsh Installation

 What is Zsh?
-Zsh is a shell designed for interactive use, it provides us with useful shortcuts to execute terminal commands faster and also enables auto completion.
+Zsh is a shell designed for interactive use.
+It provides us with useful shortcuts to execute terminal commands faster and also enables auto completion for those commands.

 To install Zsh, execute the following command in your terminal: